This post is dedicated to all the victims of flood in Sri Lanka and worldwide.

 Symptoms usually start suddenly, one to five days after ingestion of the bacteria.

-- Profuse painless diarrhoea which is “rice water” in nature and may have a fishy odor.
+- Profuse painless diarrhea which resembles with “rice water” in nature and may have a fishy odor.

 - Vomiting of clear fluid.